 As a first step to ensuring DFMO is available to every child, everywhere, a New Drug Application was formally submitted to the FDA last year and remains under review.

-The FDA's Oncologic Drugs Advisory Committee (ODAC) review process will take place on October 4, 2023.
-This ODAC meeting presents a unique opportunity for families and their clinicians to provide perspectives in letter submissions that will be made available to ODAC members and FDA in advance of the meeting.
+The FDA's Oncologic Drugs Advisory Committee (ODAC) review process took take place on October 4, 2023.
+This ODAC meeting presented a unique opportunity for families and their clinicians to provide perspectives in letter submissions that was available to ODAC members and FDA in advance of the meeting.

-Here is where we must show them WHY this drug is so important and HOW it has a substantial impact on the lives of children fighting cancer.
-Not only will this approval will save LIVES of many with neuroblastoma, it will open the door for more effective and less toxic drugs for all types of cancers in children!
+Parents, physicians, clinicians, and supporters were given this unique opportunity to show them WHY this drug is so important and HOW it has a substantial impact on the lives of children fighting cancer.
+Not only will this approval save LIVES of many with neuroblastoma, it will open the door for more effective and less toxic drugs for all types of cancers in children!

 Children and their parents should never be told there is nothing more that can be done when there are true drugs available and the restriction of access is simply a FDA approval!

 FDA'S ODAC Votes YES to DFMO for Pediatric Neuroblastomas

 October 4, 2023 became a historic day.
 ODAC voted Yes!